wang-q/ubuntu/packer/README.md

 * Keep it as simple as possible in `http/preseed.cfg`.
 * `apt-get` from nearby mirrors.
 * Upgrade kernel.
-* Install Ubuntu desktop without recommends.
+* Install Ubuntu desktop without recommendations.
 * VirtualBox only.
-For other platform, just use boxcutter's atlas boxes.
+For other platforms, use boxcutter's atlas boxes.
-* Install VirtualBox guest additions in building phase.
+* Install VirtualBox guest additions in the building phase.
 * `vagrant:vagrant` as username:password.
 * Leave DVD there.
 Remove it by vagrant later.